 With all its elegance and flair, ballroom dancing is not all that difficult to learn.

-Even those people who have absolutely no rhythm or two left feet can learn to fake the easiest of all the ballroom dances for beginners.
+Even those with absolutely no rhythm or two left feet can learn to fake the easiest of all the ballroom dances for beginners.

 If you’re on a budget, that might be a good way to go about it since most websites cost nothing except your monthly internet connection.